shivapreetham/soul-sync-llm-prototype/readme.md

 3. `pip install -r requirements.txt`.

 ## Run
-- `streamlit run .py` to test generation with GPT-Neo 125M.
+- `streamlit run light.py` to test generation with GPT-Neo 125M or the smaller models.
+The models will be downloaded at the first run and cached onto your system.
+Note that the loading time is always constant.
+- `streamlit run heavy.py` to test generation with heavier models and more specific fall backs, works the same as the light model in terms of architecture.
 - (Optional) Export to ONNX with `python -m transformers.onnx --model=EleutherAI/gpt-neo-125M onnx/` then `python generate_onnx.py`.

 ## Notes